David Worrell

-Life and career
+Club career

 Worrell signed for Blackburn from Shelbourne in January 1995 but had not made a first team appearance before he moved to Dundee United in March 1999.
 The right back made nineteen league appearances for the Scottish club before moving to Plymouth Argyle and went on to make over 150 league and cup appearances for the Home Park club during a successful spell in which they gained promotion twice.
 In May 2005, Worrell's contract was not renewed and he subsequently signed for Rotherham in July.
 At the end of the 2006–07 season, Worrell was released following Rotherham's relegation from League One, before Dundee announced his signature.
 In June 2008, Worrell left Dens Park to sign for Montrose, having decided to combine part-time football with another career.
-He was released by Montrose at the end of the season.
+He played his last match for Montrose on 6 December 2008, and was diagnosed with Hodgkin lymphoma twelve days later.

+International career

 Worrell was part of the Ireland side who finished third in the 1997 FIFA World Youth Championship, featuring in all six matches, and has been capped eighteen times by Republic of Ireland under-21, also captaining the side.
 In addition, he played once for the Republic of Ireland B team in February 1998 featuring alongside future internationals such as Damien Duff, Richard Dunne and Robbie Keane.

+After football

+He trained as a financial advisor whilst playing part-time football, and moved back to Ireland following his retirement as a player.
 He worked as a financial consultant for Paul Kerr Associates, a company set up by Paul Kerr in 2002 to offer financial advice to professional footballers.
+As of 2017, he was working for Conexim, a financial services company, in Dublin.